daniel-wrench/sf_gap_analysis/README.md

 - Would be nice to get total # intervals for each set returned by step 1
 - Wind data reads very slowly, compared with PSP.
 It is using a pipeline function that I think Kevin made, made up of many smaller functions.
 The bottleneck is the "format epochs" function.
 I've starting trying to do this in the same was as PSP, but it was struggling to do the timedelta addition
-- Can add smoothing to correction step alter, **not on critical path for getting most of the scripts on NESI**
 - Having logarithmically spaced lag bins would make the correction factor much cleaner to work with: one-to-one bins
 - For now likely to do stick with simple job arrays and single jobs on HPC, with importing and exporting of intermediate steps, but perhaps better to do single MPI script with broadcasting and reducing.
 - *CORRECTION CASE STUDIES plot*: